Disaster tourism: Reception

 Disaster tourism has had a mixed reception.
 Critics label it as voyeuristic and profiting off of loss, while advocates argue that tourism stimulates the recovering economy and brings awareness to local culture.
-Although the public perception of tourism depends on a wide variety of factors, such as whether the disaster was man-made or natural and how long it has been since the incident, there are some general trends in the reception of tourism.
+Although the public perception of tourism depends on a wide variety of factors, such as whether the disaster was human-made or natural and how long it has been since the incident, there are some general trends in the reception of tourism.

 Depending on the site or tour, disaster tourism can be seen to be an educational experience or exploitative.
 Whether or not a tourist site is handled respectfully and tactfully often is determined both by those organizing the events and the tourists themselves.
 Moreover, advocates of disaster tourism point out that attractions can educationally re-examine disasters despite the operators being motivated by profit.
 Many of these advocates argue that when distasteful disaster tourism occurs, the blame lies primarily on the tourists for providing an insensitive demand rather than on the operators for fulfilling such a demand.
 For both tourists and operators, however, parsing the difference between an educational and an exploitative one requires asking what areas are crucial for understanding the disaster and clarifying how behavior that is appropriate in a destroyed area is often different from the behavior that is appropriate in newly built homes or temporary camps.